 Tsunki Marcelo is a member of the Shuar nation who grew up in a roadless rainforest community north of Macas before route 45 was built.
 He describes the road construction as being a heartbreak for his people.
 Shortly after the road came in, so did the missionaries.
 Tsunki was taken to a new mission, taught Spanish and was renamed Marcelo.
 At the mission he excelled to such a degree that he was sent to the Orientalista Saleciano College in Cuenca where he became a priest.
 After his education as a priest he decided to join the Ecuadorian army where he was in an elite brigade in the war with Peru (1995).
 After the war, Tsunki decided to become a wilderness guide and for 20 years guided groups from around the world on trips in the Amazon and the Andes.
 In 2017/18 he worked as a tourism analyst at the Ministry of Tourism in Huamboya.
 With so many years and experiences in the Macas area, Tsunki has a wealth of ecological knowledge, family and friends that have made him a great person to help spearhead our Palora Pastaza Biocorridor and Mangozisa hut to hut system projects.

 Pioneering promoter in the cultivation of bamboo and amazonian fruit trees.
 Knowledgeable about the socio-economic and environmental problems that the Shuar communities of Morona Santiago are going through as a consequence of the opening of a highway in the rainforest, which causes the extraction of their natural resources; entry of mining companies, water pollution, poverty, migration and acculturation of its people.
 Our innovative proposal is to Renaturalized these areas, with the planting of fruit trees, medicinal plants and bamboo.
 Within 3-5 years of reforestation, we have an edible forest with improved diets for local people.
 Renaturalized areas attract wildlife, improve landscaping and provide wood indefinitely.

+Studies in Biological and Environmental Sciences.
+Entrepreneur with Positive Social and Environmental Impacts.
+Community Leader.
 I am from the Amazon and I grew up observing the great social and environmental impacts on my earth.
 I studied and received academic training in biology and the environment, and I am the founder of companies with social and environmental impact.
 My contribution to the project is multidisciplinary: Create an environmental business model with a social impact and economy for the common good to sustain the project in the long term.
 The Amazonian rainforests and the indigenous brothers of the Shuar People need kind, innovative, inclusive, visionary, spiritual and profitable solutions.